e-picas/bash-library/doc/Common-options.md

 Common options - Bash-Library
 =============================

-The library handles, if you say so, a set of commonly used arguments that enable/disable a set of flags or actions commonly useful.
+The library handles, if you say so, a set of commonly used arguments that enables/disables a set of flags or actions commonly used.

 For a full example with custom options, see the `bin/getopts-test.sh` script.